jpbrasile/SimpleAIRoadMap-/NoCode_programming_Zero2Hero.md

   When generating Flask application code:

+- Lorsque vous générez du code pour une application Flask, suivez ces étapes pour éviter les erreurs courantes :

     - 1. Use a single SQLAlchemy instance defined in the app's init.py file.
     - 2. In models.py, import the db instance from the parent package, not re-declare it.
     - 3. Use relative imports within the application package (e.g., from .. import db).
     - 4. Ensure blueprint imports in init.py match the actual file structure.
     - 5. Configure the database URI in a config file, preferably loaded from environment variables.
     - 6. In test files, use the testing configuration and an in-memory SQLite database.
     - 7. Always consider the project's directory structure when writing import statements.
     - 8. Use a create_app factory function for application initialization.
     - 9. Register blueprints in the create_app function.
     - 10.Separate configuration classes (Development, Testing, Production) in a config.py file.
     - 11. Maintain a comprehensive requirements.txt file, including all direct and indirect dependencies.
     - 12. When writing tests in subdirectories, add the parent directory of the app to sys.path to ensure the app can be imported correctly.
     - 13. Use absolute imports for app modules in test files located in subdirectories.
     - 14. Consider using a setup.py file to make your app installable and resolve import issues.
     - 15. When using environment variables, ensure they are loaded before the app configuration (consider using python-dotenv).
     - 16. Ensure Proper Handling of Boolean Values in Templates: When rendering boolean values in HTML templates, convert them to human-readable strings like "Enabled" or "Disabled".
     - 17. Update Tests Accordingly: When modifying how data is rendered in templates, ensure the tests are updated to reflect these changes.
+    - 18. When rendering boolean values in HTML templates, convert them to human-readable strings like "Enabled" or "Disabled".
+    - 19. Ensure that tests are updated to reflect any changes in how data is rendered in templates.
-  - 18. Use Descriptive Assertions: When writing assertions in tests, ensure they check for the exact output expected in the HTML response.
+    - 20. Use descriptive assertions in tests to check for the exact output expected in the HTML response.
-  - 19. Always Commit User Before Preferences or Quizzes: Ensure that the user is committed to the database before adding and committing related preferences or quizzes.
+    - 21. Always commit the user to the database before adding and committing related preferences or quizzes.
-  - 20. Print Registered Routes for Debugging: If necessary, print registered routes for debugging to ensure routes are correctly set up.
+    - 22. Print registered routes for debugging if necessary.
-  - 21. Include Detailed Comments and Print Statements in Tests: For better debugging and clarity, include detailed comments and print statements in tests.
+    - 23. Include detailed comments and print statements in tests for better debugging and clarity.